 Course/Unit Title: Earth Unit Summary: Science/ Energy This unit will explore the energy resources available for human usage and the Grade Level(s): pros and cons of using each of these resources.
 There are three categories of 9-12 energy resources, non-renewable, renewable and inexhaustible.
 The unit will begin with a discussion about non-renewable energy resources, fossil fuels and nuclear power, and their pros and cons.
 The unit will then shift focus to renewable and inexhaustible energy resources.
 Renewable energy resources are also referred to as biomass.
 Inexhaustible energy resources include wind power, hydropower, geothermal energy and solar energy.
 The pros and cons of using each of these resources will be explored.
 Students will be responsible for creating a project that educates people about one of these energy resources.
 Essential Question(s): Enduring Understanding(s): -What is energy?
-Students will be able to: How is energy from the sun most of the energy we use today comes from the sun and is converted transferred and into different forms transformed?
+Students will be able to: How is energy from the sun most of the energy we use today comes from the sun and is converted transferred and and into different forms transferreu anu into different forms transformed? into different forms Understand how fossil fuels came to be and what we use them for. transformed? • Understand how fossil fuels came to be and what we use them for. transformed?
+What ways can humans Understand how fossil fuels came to be and what we use them for.
+Nuclear power is relatively cheap alternative to fossil fuels but has transformed?
+What ways can humans create energy that is useful to the environment?
 Understand how fossil fuels came to be and what we use them for.
-What ways can humans Nuclear power is relatively cheap alternative to fossil fuels but has create energy that is useful many dangerous consequences. to the environment?
-Solar power, wind power, geothermal energy, and hydroelectric power What types of energy are are all inexhaustible energy resources that do not contribute to air or destroying the Earth? water pollution.
+Nuclear power is relatively cheap alternative to fossil fuels but has many dangerous consequences. transformed?
+What ways can humans create energy that is useful to the environment?
+What types of energy are Understand how fossil fuels came to be and what we use them for.
+Nuclear power is relatively cheap alternative to fossil fuels but has many dangerous consequences.
+Solar power, wind power, geothermal energy, and hydroelectric power transformed?
+What ways can humans create energy that is useful to the environment?
+Understand how fossil fuels came to be and what we use them for.
+Nuclear power is relatively cheap alternative to fossil fuels but has many dangerous consequences.
+Solar power, wind power, geothermal energy, and hydroelectric power are all inexhaustible energy resources that do not contribute to air or